 How to chop samples online

 Sample chopping is the process of cutting a sound into smaller musical pieces, then replaying those pieces in a new order.
-Chppr puts that workflow in the browser so you can test a sample quickly before committing to a full DAW session.
+This page is the practical how-to guide.
+If you want the main tool page, open the sample chopper online page.

 Why chop samples in Chppr